Skip to main content

 Let the customer know why you called them.

-While you can purchase and upgrade to Branded Calling in the Hiya console - CloudTalk's customers can unlock lower pricing by subscribing through their Customer Success Manager or Number Support Team.
+CloudTalk customers can access discounted Branded Calling pricing by subscribing through their Customer Success Manager or the Number Support Team.

-For inquiries about other countries, please contact your CSM or [email protected]
+For availability in other countries, contact your CSM or email [email protected].

 Did this answer your question?